The Blog

 • S styles may have great ideas but hold back because they don’t like leading.
 Or, they may present suggestions tentatively, which ensures that others bury them.
 A dynamic mindset helps S styles make their voice heard and make a contribution.

-Situations that may call for a dynamic mindset
+Situations that may call for being more dynamic

 • persuading others